 You'll need a few weeks to truly appreciate how much there is to see on the road trip from Houston and Chicago.
 It's practically impossible to list everything, but be sure to visit all these places to make the most of your vacation:

-- Angelina National Forest – characterized by Texas' signature piney forests, this forest is among the most scenic in the Lone Star State
+- Angelina National Forest – Characterized by Texas' signature pine forests, this forest is among the most scenic in the Lone Star State.

-- Ouachita National Forest – the oldest national forests in the southern States and one of the biggest to boot, Ouachita features beautiful mountain/forest scenery and over 200 miles of hiking trails
+- Ouachita National Forest – The oldest national forest in the southern States and one of the biggest to boot, Ouachita features beautiful mountain/forest scenery and over 200 miles of hiking trails.

-- Memphis – in popular culture, Memphis is perhaps best known as the one of the cradles of 20th century music, and iconic Memphis-based stars like Elvis and Aretha Franklin would go on to sing its praises
+- Memphis – In popular culture, Memphis is perhaps best known as one of the cradles of 20th-century music, and iconic Memphis-based stars like Elvis and Aretha Franklin would go on to sing its praises.

 Best time to go on a road trip from Houston to Chicago